vineyard-bloom/bloom-context-forms/README.md

 To import the files/components in this package, import like:
 ```
-import { FormProvider, update } from 'bloom-context-forms';
+import { FormProvider, getCurrentContext } from 'bloom-context-forms';
 ```

 ## Contributing